Bahaa-Fadhil/WeatherApp/README.md

 # WeatherApp

-Application task is to displays the weather for Enonic offices in Oslo , London and Minsk using http://openweathermap.org/API services.
+Application task is to displays the weather for Oslo , London and Minsk city using http://openweathermap.org/API services.